← All workflows

 • Legal Article

-The full text of the legal article, law review, or scholarly manuscript to be summarized
+The full legal article, law review, or scholarly paper to be summarized

 .pdf, .docx, .txt